cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 ```

 ## Total Test Unit Test (TotalTestCLI.bat)
-The CLI tools allow you to run test suites in batch – with no interactive client required – and/or from an integration server or within a build tool (like Hudson or Jenkins).
+The CLI tools allow you to run test suites in batch with no interactive client required and/or from an integration server or within a build tool (like Hudson or Jenkins).
 ### Prerequisites
 The Topaz for Total Test CLI components are installed as part of the Topaz Workbench CLI installation.
 A 64-bit Java Runtime Environment (JRE) is required for the Topaz for Total Test CLI.
-Refer to the Topaz® Workbench Installation Guide on how to install the Topaz Workbench CLI.
+Refer to the *Topaz&reg; Workbench Installation Guide* on how to install the Topaz Workbench CLI.
 The test suite must have been defined in the Topaz for Total Test Unit Test Eclipse client.
 The command line tools expect a complete Topaz for Total Test Unit Test project structure.

 ### Usage